ElectronSutra/venture/pages/the-realm/immaculates/immaculate-order.md

 ---
 layout: default
-title: The Immaculate Order
+title: Immaculatism
-permalink: /the-realm/immaculate-order/
+permalink: /the-realm/immaculatism/
 parent: The Realm
 nav_order: 4
 ---

-# The Immaculate Order
+# Immaculatism

-The Immaculate Philosophy is the state religion of the Realm, and the spiritual practice in which you were all raised.
-The clergy of this religion are known as the Immaculate Order.

-The Immaculate Order is basically fantasy Buddhism crossed with Indian Orthodoxy with a healthy sprinkle of proselytizing and social control.
+_Immaculatism_ is the state religion of the Realm and the one true understanding of faith and self in Creation.
+The Realm's spiritual life is administered by the Immaculate Order, the body attached to the state which comprises the monks and laity who recognize the Mouth of Peace as spiritual authority.

 ## High-Level Summary